-- Expectation: ideally 10 20 minutes per day. - Try to build this into your daily routine. - Have a quiet, comfortable space your child (and you) can read in. - Read with your child and read in front of your child. - Remember, both reading and hearing texts read aloud are important.

-Top tips - before, during and after reading:
+- Expectation: ideally 10 20 minutes per day.
+This can be independently or with you. - Try to build this into your daily routine. - Have a quiet, comfortable space your child (and you) can read in. - Read with your child even if they are a fluent reader!
+Read in front of your child - normalise reading as a life skill. - Remember, both reading and hearing texts read aloud are important even to the most fluent readers. - Top tips before, during and after reading: